-- 1. Progress Reports/Report Cards - a) In grades 3-8 progress reports are sent out mid-term each trimester and report cards are sent home once per trimester.
-In this way parents will be alerted to the successes or areas of improvement for their child.
+- 1. Progress Reports/Report Cards - a) In grades 3-8 progress reports are sent out mid-term each trimester and report cards are sent home (K-8) once per trimester.
+In this way parents will be alerted to the successes or areas of improvement for their child. - b) In PreK, teachers and parents will communicate on a regular basis regarding the development of each child. - c) Middle school grades are rounded to the nearest tenth of a percent.